Frequently Asked Questions

 Here you can find useful, important, or just interesting information and facts about our Cattery and British Shorthair

 When you decide you are ready for the new addition, just call us, text, or email us.
 We will appreciate information about your household and what kitten you are looking for.
 You are very welcome to our home to meet everyone if you have a chance.
 Otherwise, you can choose the kitten by photos, and videos or we can facetime anytime convenient for you.
 After you choose your kitten, we will email you the contract that you need to fill out, sign, and send us back together with the deposit for the kitten.
 The deposit can be sent through Zelle, Venmo, or cash / personal check if you come personally.
 After that, the kitten is reserved.
 The deposit is 100% NON-REFUNDABLE.
 We would guide and help you through the process.
-We will email Kitten Care File with all the useful information about diet, toys, litter boxes, etc. We will also send updates about how your kitten is developing with pictures and videos.
+We will email Kitten Care File, Amazon Shopping List with all the useful information about diet, toys, litter boxes, etc. We will also send updates about how your kitten is developing with pictures and videos.
 Call us at 321-682-8122 (Anna), and it will be our pleasure to talk with you and answer all your questions.
 If we do not have available kittens you are more than welcome to be on our waiting list, call or email us and let us know what kitten you are looking for.

 When Kitten is ready to go home and what our kittens come with

 Our kittens are ready for a new home when they are at least 11-12 weeks old.
 Our kittens are vaccinated and checked by the vet at 7 weeks, 9 weeks and 11 weeks old.
 Also, we would like to mention that if you need to wait for that very special date (Birthday, Valentine's Day, Christmas, Anniversary) we don't mind holding the kitten till then but please let us know about it in advance.
-All our kittens come - under contract with health and genetic guarantees, - fully vaccinated with FVRCP ( 3 times) - fully dewormed with Pyrantel (3 times) -blood tested for FeLV/FIV/HW -Fecal test for internal parasites - treated with Advantage Multi for external parasites - Vet checked 3 times -with Certified Health Certificate -Complete Health Record -TICA registration -Complimentary insurance from Trupanion for 30 days -and of course lifetime support and advice from us :)
+All our kittens come - under contract with health and genetic guarantees, - fully vaccinated with FVRCP ( 3 times) - fully dewormed with Pyrantel (3 times) -blood tested for FeLV/FIV/HW -Fecal test for internal parasites - treated with Advantage Multi for external parasites - Vet checked 3 times -with Certified Health Certificate -Complete Health Record -TICA registration -and of course lifetime support and advice from us :)

 Pick up or Delivery